-- 1.1 Adelaide Primary School's exclusion policy aims to set out the process that will be followed and the additional considerations around suspensions and exclusions that the School will apply.
-Good behaviour and self-discipline lead to effective learning and help prepare children and young people for life beyond the school gate. - 1.2 Where the Adelaide Primary School's approaches towards behaviour management have been exhausted, then suspensions and permanent exclusions will sometimes be necessary as a last resort.
-This is to ensure that other pupils and teaching staff are protected from disruption and can learn in safe, calm, and supportive environments. - 1.3 The School will always have regard to the Statutory Guidance on Suspensions and Exclusions (July 2022) when making decisions on suspensions and exclusions and will follow the law, as set out in the relevant School Discipline (Pupil Exclusions and Reviews) (England) Regulation 2012 (as amended). - 1.4 This policy should be read in conjunction with the behaviour policy and the SEND policy for the School.
+- 1.1 The school's exclusion policy aims to set out the process that will be followed and the additional considerations around suspensions and exclusions that the school will apply.
+Good behaviour and self-discipline lead to effective learning and help prepare children and young people for life beyond the school gate. - 1.2 Where the school's approaches towards behaviour management have been exhausted, then suspensions and permanent exclusions will sometimes be necessary as a last resort.
+This is to ensure that other pupils and teaching staff are protected from disruption and can learn in safe, calm, and supportive environments. - 1.3 The school will always have regard to the Statutory Guidance on Suspensions and Exclusions (May 2023) when making decisions on suspensions and exclusions and will follow the law, as set out in the relevant School Discipline (Pupil Exclusions and Reviews) (England) Regulation 2012 (as amended). - 1.4 This policy should be read in conjunction with the behaviour policy and the SEND policy for the school.